-punjabi chole masala or chana masala recipe with step by step photos – one easy and yet lip smacking punjabi chole recipe. this is one of the most tried and tested delicious chole recipe on the blog. it has been tried not only by me innumerable times, but also by many readers.
+chole recipe or chana masala recipe with step by step photos – this is one easy and yet lip smacking punjabi chole masala recipe which taste awesome. this is one of the most tried and tested delicious chole recipe on the blog. it has been tried not only by me innumerable times, but also by many readers.

-although, there are many variations of making chole:
+although, there are many variations of making chole recipe:

 the original chole recipe on this blog was published on aug 20 2009. its 8 years now and i have now updated the recipe with the variations and with step by step pics. however, keeping the old pic of the spices i took with mobile when i started the blog in 2009, just as a memoir.